 Food plays an important role in nourishing the students and campus community here at Western Oregon University.
 Campus Dining is dedicated to excellence and work tirelessly to cultivate a healthy, supportive, inclusive and sustainable dining experience.
 We strive to serve quality food made fresh from the best local ingredients in our area and with great customer service from our staff.
-Whether you choose to eat at our main Valsetz dining hall, stop by one of our dining locations in the Werner University Center or grab a coffee at one of our coffee shops, we offer a variety of dining options to suite your taste and fit your needs.
+Whether you choose to eat at our main Valsetz dining hall, stop by one of our dining locations in the Werner University Center or grab a coffee at one of our coffee shops, we offer a variety of dining options to suit your taste and fit your needs.

 Choosing a meal plan can be a difficult decision.
 At Western Oregon University we offer residents three choices to suit varying nutritional needs and tastes.
 We understand that it can be challenging to predict how much food you will need each term.
 Campus Dining has created a meal plan worksheet to help students predict the amount of meals they will eat per week and will automatically calculate the average spending cost per term.
 Click the meal plan worksheet button to download your copy of the worksheet.
 It should give you greater insight on which meal plan will best suit your individual needs.